Happy New Year! Wishing all our friends across the world a brilliant year ahead.

 I’m so excited for the year ahead.
 The 2018 crop seems to be on track.
 We we had some colder weather in parts of Huehue that seem to have pushed back the crop by a few weeks.
 So far it’s all clean, sweet and juicy on the cupping table!

-Whilst we are beginning to observe the positive impact of our business, we are just scratching the service.
+Whilst we are beginning to observe the positive impact of our business, we are just scratching the surface.
 We need to continue to push the boundaries and explore.

 Thank you for being part of our journey.